vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 to stop twice?
 That's because an EPA range is a mix of city and highway driving, and so exclusively driving on a highway, EVs usually have a roughly 30% range penalty.
-In my experience, this 2023 Ioniq 5 SEL AWD got a 200-mile highway range, so to safely make a 400-mile journey (especially since you rarely recharge an EV fully to 100%) and have charge when we got the hotel, we needed to stop twice.
+In my experience, this 2023 Ioniq 5 SEL AWD got a 200-mile highway range, so to safely make a 400-mile journey (especially since you rarely charge an EV fully to 100%) and have charge when we got the hotel, we needed to stop twice.

 As you'll see though, with a modern EV (especially an 800-volt car like the Ioniq 5) charging stops are really no problem - and we usually needed to eat or use the bathroom anyway!
-By the time we were ready to go, the car was ready to go nine times out of ten.
+Nine times out of ten, by the time we were ready to go, the car was already charged to 80% like we needed.

 ### How Do You Find Charging Stops? {#finding-charging-stops}